18 Ultic Soils

 UP - PERCH-GLEY ULTIC SOILS

-Perch-gley Ultic Soils have seasonal wetness close to the soil surface, indicated by grey colours in horizons immediately beneath the topsoil.
+Perch-gley Ultic Soils have seasonal wetness close to the soil surface, indicated by low-chroma colours in horizons immediately beneath the topsoil.
+The wetness is caused by perching on a clayey, slowly permeable layer, although a groundwater table may also occur.
 The topsoil is clayey.
-The wetness is caused by perching on a clayey slowly permeable layer, although a groundwater table may also occur.

 UPS